pallavi60760/Banking-Web-App/open-banking-portal-main/README.md

-This a Banking web application in which front end is developed using HTML, CSS framework like Bootstrap and JS library such as angular .
-The backend of this project is developed using  php and database such as mysql.
+This a Banking web application in which front end is developed using HTML, CSS, react .
+The Backend of this project is developed using Node.js and for Database MongoDB is being used.
+So Basically this is a MERN stack project.